bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

 ### LIKE

-The `LIKE` clause is used to filter the strings in a column to those that match a pattern:
+The `#!sql LIKE` clause is used to filter the strings in a column to those that match a pattern:
 ```sql
 SELECT column_name(s) FROM table_name WHERE column LIKE pattern
 ```
-In the pattern we support the wildcards `%` and `_`.
+In the pattern we support the wildcards `#!sql %` and `#!sql _`.
 For example:
 ```sql
 SELECT A FROM table1 WHERE B LIKE '%py'
 ```

 ### GREATEST

-The `GREATEST` clause is used to return the largest value from a list of columns:
+The `#!sql GREATEST` clause is used to return the largest value from a list of columns:
 ```sql
 SELECT GREATEST(col1, col2, ..., colN) FROM table_name